 And even though I’m traveling carefully, I’m still expecting to catch some “travel shaming” flak for it – which is basically just people piling on, digitally or not, to tell a traveler that any kind of travel is wrong right now.
 Lots or articles this year have anecdotes about people not sharing their travel on social media out of fear of it.
 (It’s also a variant on “flight shaming,” which popped up in 2019 as a response to the CO2 emissions of flying.)

-On Thursday morning, I joined a webinar hosted by the women’s travel community Wanderful to listen to a panel discuss travel shaming in pandemic times.
+On Thursday morning, I joined a webinar hosted by Wanderful, the women’s travel community and travel conference host, to listen to a panel discuss travel shaming in pandemic times.